-Elizabeth Meadows is an Associate Professor of Elementary Education in the New Deal Teacher Academy at Roosevelt University in Chicago and Schaumburg, Illinois.
-Her areas of teaching expertise are in the pre-student teaching and student teaching courses and in teaching freshmen.
-She was recently named a First-Year Faculty Fellow at RU, and she will provide support and professional development for other teachers of first-year, college courses.
+Elizabeth Meadows is an Associate Professor of Elementary Education in the College of Humanities, Education, and Social Sciences at Roosevelt University in Chicago and Schaumburg, Illinois.
+Her areas of teaching expertise are in the foundations course, the inquiry in the classroom course, the pre-student teaching and student teaching courses and in teaching freshmen.
+She was named a First-Year Faculty Fellow at RU, and she has provided support and professional development for other teachers of first-year, college courses.
 Her research interests include identifying ways that teachers can promote trust and social justice both within and beyond the classroom through discussion.
-Listening to Teach: Beyond Didactic Pedagogy edited by Leonard J. Waks, and Meadows wrote a chapter in this book.
+Meadows wrote a chapter in this book: Listening to Teach: Beyond Didactic Pedagogy edited by Leonard J. Waks.

 - John Dewey and Democracy and Education